shield-9/u2f-login/README.md

 ## Installation

-1. Upload the `u2f` folder to the `/wp-content/plugins/` directory.
+1. Clone the repo folder to the `/wp-content/plugins/` directory using the command #:git clone --recursive https://github.com/shield-9/u2f-login

-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Navigate to Users > Your Security Key
+4. Click Add Security Key

 ## Frequently Asked Questions